vijay0019/disease-diagnosis-phenotype-identification/README.md

 Everything was run using the [UAB Cheaha Supercomputer](https://rc.uab.edu/pun/sys/dashboard/)

+# Model

+The model we are using for finetuning is Meta-Llama\Llama 3.2 3B Instruct from [Hugging Face Meta Llama 3.2 3B Instruct](https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct) and Bio_ClinicalBert

+# Llama 3.2 3B Rare Disease Prediction and Classification

-# Dataset
+## Dataset

 We are using the Rare Disease V1 Corpus from [Project NLP4Rare-cm-uc3m](https://github.com/cadovid/nlp4rare).
 For privacy reasons we couldn't upload the dataset to github, if you need it to run this project, please request it at, [Find the Email Address](https://github.com/isegura/NLP4RARE-CM-UC3M).

-# Model

-The model we are using for finetuning is Meta-Llama\Llama 3.2 3B Instruct from [Hugging Face Meta Llama 3.2 3B Instruct](https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct).

 ## Downloading the Model